Tuwaiq-jed-kot2/HW-Week2_Day03_Inheritance_and_ClassTypes/assignment.md

 `Triangle area = half of height times base (A = (h * b)/2 )`
 ```

-## Part II - Practice with Class types.
+## Part II - Practice with Class types. (optional)
 ---
 ### Open Questions:
 - What is the difference between `enum classes` and `data classes`?
 - Which one of the `object` keyword ways can be used for the inheritance concept?